luca-heltai/bare-dealii-app/README.md

 	./include
 	./tests
 	./gtests
+	./doc

-The directories contain a minimal working application (identical to step-6, where implementations and declarations have been separated) to solve the Poisson problem on a square, a test directory that uses deal.II style testing, and a test directory that uses google tests.
+The directories contain a minimal working application (identical to step-6, where implementations and declarations have been separated) to solve the Poisson problem on a square, a test directory that uses deal.II style testing, a test directory that uses google tests, and a doc directory, that contains a `Doxyfile` to use with `doxygen`.

-The CMakeLists.txt will generate both an executable and a library containing all cc files **except** source/main.cc.
-This library is added to the running tests, so that you can make tests on your application just as you would do with the deal.II library.
+The `CMakeLists.txt` will generate both some executables and two libraries containing all cc files **except** `source/main.cc`, one for Debug mode and one for Release mode.
+This library is linked to the running tests, so that you can make tests on your application just as you would do with the deal.II library.

 Modify the TARGET variable in the CMakeLists.txt to your application name.
-Two libraries named ./tests/lib${TARGET}.so and ./tests/lib${TARGET}.g will be generated together with one executable per dimension, per build type, i.e., a total of six executables, and two libraries.
+Two libraries named ./tests/lib${TARGET}.so and ./tests/lib${TARGET}.g.so will be generated together with one executable per dimension, per build type, i.e., a total of six executables, and two libraries.